ipe-analytics/ipe-analytics-website/README.md

-# Project Networks@Scale INF/UFRGS - site
+# Project GT-IPÊ Analytics - site

 Meaning of each folder in project: